mdejesus23/melnerdz-website/src/data/blogs/2026/01/signals-vs-react-state/index.md

 - Choose based on your project's performance needs and team expertise
 - Keep an eye on the TC39 Signals proposal

----

-### FAQs

-**Can I use Signals in React?**
-Not officially.
-There are experimental libraries like `@preact/signals-react`, but they work against React's design philosophy.
-If you want Signals, consider Preact or Solid.js instead.

-**Are Signals always faster than React?**
-For fine-grained updates, yes.
-But React's concurrent features (Suspense, Transitions) offer different performance benefits like better perceived performance during data fetching.

-**Will React adopt Signals?**
-The React team has expressed that Signals don't align with their vision.
-React is exploring other optimizations like the React Compiler (formerly React Forget) that automatically memoizes components.

-**Should I migrate my React app to Signals?**
-Probably not for existing apps.
-The ecosystem, tooling, and team familiarity often outweigh raw performance gains.
-Consider Signals for new projects where they make sense.

-**How do Signals handle async data?**
-Most Signal implementations have companion primitives for async data (like Solid's `createResource` or Angular's `toSignal(observable)`).
-They integrate well with Promises and observables.